wiseaidev/awesome-python/Chapter_02: Functions, File IO, Generators.md

 **Converting a normal function to lambda**

-It is easy to rewrite a given function in lambda form.
-All you need is to replace 'def func_name' with `lambda` keyword, declare parameters after lambda, and continue the logic of the program after ':'.
+It is easy to rewrite a given function into a lambda form.
+All you need is to do is to replace the 'def func_name' with the `lambda` keyword, declare parameters after lambda, and continue the logic of the program after ':'.

 ```python